PFSWcas/CS231n_note/Readme.md

 # Assignment 2

-In this assignment you will practice writing backpropagation code, and training Neural Networks and Convolutional Neural Networks.
+In assignment 2, you will practice writing backpropagation code, and training Neural Networks and Convolutional Neural Networks.
 The goals of this assignment are as follows:

 - understand **Neural Networks** and how they are arranged in layered architectures
 - understand and be able to implement (vectorized) **backpropagation**